Compiling Quantum Circuits for Dynamically Field-Programmable Neutral Atoms Array Processors: Acknowledgements

 \section{Acknowledgements}

+This work is funded by NSF grant 2313083.
+Furthermore, it receives partial support from DOE (Quantum System Accelarator Center contract number 7568717), the Army Research Office MURI (grant number W911NF-20-1-0082), DARPA ONISQ program, and contributions from multiple industrial sponsors including NEC and Amazon Web Services.
 The authors would like to thank Wan-Hsuan Lin for discussions on t$|$ket$\rangle$, SABRE, and TB-OLSQ2, Jennifer Yu-Hsuan Chen for revising part of the code base, Maddie Cain, Sepehr Ebadi, Simon Evered, Tom Manovitz, Giulia Semeghini, Tout Wang, and Harry Zhou for discussions on atom arrays.
 D.B. acknowledges support from the NSF Graduate Research Fellowship Program (grant DGE1745303) and The Fannie and John Hertz Foundation.
-This work is partially supported by DOE (Quantum System Accelarator Center contract number 7568717),the Army Research Office MURI (grant number W911NF-20-1-0082), NSF, DARPA ONISQ program, and contributions from multiple industrial sponsors including NEC and Amazon Web Services.